aammsst/aammsst.github.io/README.md

-Well this is my portfolio, you should go to aammsst.github.io to try it out.
+Well this is my portfolio, you should go to [aammsst.github.io](https://aammsst.github.io) to try it out.

-I know it is quite small, I have a lot of things to learn but I also need a job.
+Feel free to reach out if you have any suggestion!